Before electricity became

 John Hopps

-(Canada) discovered that if a heart stopped beating owing to
+(Canada) discovered that if a heart stopped beating owing to to

-his invention of the world's first cardiac pacemaker.
+of the world's first cardiac pacemaker.

 1954